At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so

 The fourth option, the default if none of the other checks matched anything, is

-to the parent of $this
+to set $parent to the parent of $this.

-Like I said earlier, it's possible for the close
+Like I said earlier, it's possible for the close method to be called directly

-is the alert itself.
+in which case $this is the alert itself.
 In that case, it is the third

-option that would typically be used for figuring out the $parent
+option that would typically be used for figuring out the $parent.

 Custom events for before and after closing

-Before actually closing the alert, close
+Before actually closing the alert, close dispatches a close.bs.alert event

-on the $parent
+on the $parent element.

 $parent.trigger(e = $.Event('close.bs.alert')) if (e.isDefaultPrevented()) return

-The first line creates the custom event, using jQuery's $.Event
+The first line creates the custom event, using jQuery's $.Event and also sets

-.
+it to the variable e.
 The name of the event, "close.bs.alert", utilizes

 jQuery event namespaces.
 This just makes it